Last Updated on

 - It starts with having the right hair for the period – consider the cut, the length and the colour of the artist’s hair.
-Modern cuts can be dressed into a period style, but may need a bit of help (e.g. hair pieces) to look more authentic or to be workable for the style required.
+Modern cuts can be dressed into a period style, but may need a bit of help (for example, using hair pieces) to look more authentic or to be workable for the style required.

 - Length and bulk, if needed, can be added to someone’s hair with hair pieces (backfalls, switches, wefts or clusters) or hair extensions.
-You can’t get an Edwardian do out of a bob!
+For instance, you can’t get a big Edwardian hairdo out of a bob!
 Really handy to know how to work with, especially in the era of high definition.
 If someone has completely the wrong hair for the period, then a wig may be the way to go.

 - Be careful with obviously dyed hair and highlights, especially when working in a period when hair colours were limited or not noticeably used.
 They may need to be covered over (e.g. with a hat or scarf) or disguised (e.g. using coloured mousse or an SFX palette to neutralise to a natural hair colour).